 Number Sense will also provide a single contact for administration and will assign one of our mentors to be available to our volunteers and to the school teaching contact.

-Our standard agreement establishes legal terms in the two areas of safeguarding and data protection.
-It also includes three very simple one-page forms designed to provide helpful communication between the school and Number Sense and to require minimum work from teachers.
+Our standard agreement establishes legal terms in the areas of safeguarding, data protection, and insurance.
+It also includes two simple one-page forms designed to provide helpful communication between the school and Number Sense.

-We are confident that we are working in a way which professionals predict will succeed, but we want to continue to improve our quality and to get external validation of our results.
+Thus we have an intervention which professionals predict will succeed and which is already showing positive impact.
+However, we want to continue to improve the quality of our intervention and to get external validation of our results.

 We have made initial steps towards establishing a partnership with independent academics who can evaluate whether we achieve improved outcomes for the children we work with.
-As a statistically meaningful analysis would require tracking hundreds of children over a considerable period, our goal is to have completed an evaluation by 2024.
+A statistically meaningful analysis will require tracking hundreds of children.
+Our goal is to achieve this by 2024-25.

 An organisation with a strong physical presence requires people on the ground in each area where it operates.
 This means not just in-school volunteers, but also people to recruit schools and manage the relationships, and people to recruit and to support volunteers.